 Peter’s opening greeting is also a benediction: a statement of blessing by God on His people.
 However troubled they might be, and they would face fierce persecution, they needed to know that God was continuing to pour out His grace and peace in every situation.
 Peter wanted them to receive that grace and peace in abundance so that they might live in His security whatever might come to them.
 We also need that same affirmation.
 Of course, that is only the start of our relationship with the Lord, but without that start there is no way to get to know Him.
 Then, once we know that God is longing for us to respond to Him, we need to learn how to please Him - and that is what Peter's second letter is all about.

 Getting to know someone takes a lifetime.
-It is certainly true in marriage: as time goes on we find out more about our spouse.
+It is certainly true in marriage: as time goes on, we find out more about our spouse.
 It is the same with God: the more we know of Him, His love and grace and mercy, the more secure we become.
 Confidence grows as we receive His peace, knowing that all is well between us and Him.
 The more we explore the Bible, the greater the knowledge and the deeper the peace.
-In fact, Jesus said that there is no other way to know peace with God (John 14:6).
-So many people are looking for that peace today; and they need you to tell them how to find it!
+In fact, Jesus said that there is no other way to know peace with God except by the grace of Christ (John 14:6).
+Many people are looking for that peace today; and they need you to tell them how to find it!

 © Dr Paul Adams